-4.21 Additional uniform components for girls pre-k to 5th grade
+4.21 Additional uniform components for girls Pre-K to 5th grade

-- Plaid jumper, plaid skort, or navy skort (must touch no more than 3" above top of knee) as designated at Land's End or Dennis Uniforms. - Shorts must be worn under the jumper. - Blouse worn with jumper must be plain white broadcloth or knit with a collar. - Blouse may not have ruffles, contrasting stitching, or designs. - Plain navy blue, black or white tights may be worn with the jumper. - Solid navy blue or black leggings are allowed to be worn under jumper or skort and must be worn if the length of jumper or skort is not uniform length appropriate.
+- Plaid jumper, plaid skort, or navy skort (must be longer than fingertip length with arms straight down by sides) as designated at Land's End or Dennis Uniforms. - Shorts must be worn under the jumper. - Blouse worn with jumper must be plain white broadcloth or knit with a collar. - Blouse may not have ruffles, contrasting stitching, or designs. - Plain navy blue, black or white tights may be worn with the jumper. - Solid navy blue or black leggings are allowed to be worn under jumper or skort and must be worn if the length of jumper or skort is not uniform length appropriate.
 Leggings must continue to be worn until proper uniform length jumper/skort is produced.